Azure/Commercial-Marketplace-SaaS-Accelerator/src/SaaSAccelerator.DataAccess/README.md

 ## Source Code

-The Project is located in the **SaaS.SDK.Client.DataAccess** folder.
+The Project is located in the **SaaSAccelerator.DataAccess** folder.
 The project is composed of the following sections:

 | Section Name | Description |